Media manipulation: Distracting the public

 This is a variation of the traditional arguments known in logic as ad hominem and ad populum, but applied to countries instead of individuals.
 This technique consists of refuting arguments by appealing to nationalism or by inspiring fear and hate toward a foreign country or all foreigners.
 It has the potential to be important since it gives the propagandists the power to discredit any information coming from other countries.

 Straw man fallacy

 An informal fallacy.
 The "straw man" consists of appearing to refute the opponent's argument while attacking another topic.
 For it to work correctly, the topic that was refuted and the one that should have been refuted need to be similar.

 Voice replication

-Voice replication is an artificially generated audio created by artificial intelligence (AI) to create a realistic replication of someone's voice.
+Voice replication is artificially generated audio created by artificial intelligence (AI) to create a realistic replication of someone's voice.
 AI uses machine learning models and can replicate the specific characteristics of a target voice, such as pitch, tone, and cadence.
 It is commonly used to deceive and cause disruption.